Microsoft Visual Basic for Applications (VBA) Merseyside> Liverpool

 As % of all permanent jobs advertised in Liverpool

-VBA is in the Programming Languages category.
-The following table is for comparison with the above and provides summary statistics for all permanent job vacancies advertised in Liverpool with a requirement for coding skills.
+VBA falls under the Programming Languages category.
+For comparison with the information above, the following table provides summary statistics for all permanent job vacancies requiring coding skills in Liverpool.

 Permanent vacancies with a requirement for coding skills